Externality: Examples

 Externalities may arise between producers, between consumers or between consumers and producers.
 Externalities can be negative when the action of one party imposes costs on another, or positive when the action of one party benefits another.

 Negative

-A negative externality (also called "external cost" or "external diseconomy") is an economic activity that imposes a negative effect on an unrelated third party.
+A negative externality (also called "external cost" or "external diseconomy") is an economic activity that imposes a negative effect on an unrelated third party, not captured by the market price.
 It can arise either during the production or the consumption of a good or service.
 Pollution is termed an externality because it imposes costs on people who are "external" to the producer and consumer of the polluting product.
 Barry Commoner commented on the costs of externalities: